The estate started life as Tempo Dessell (dessell meaning sun worship), the seat of the Maguires.

 Sir William Emerson’s heir married in 1870 and died six years later, aged forty-one, leaving a widow and two small daughters.
 The elder of the two daughters, Ethel, eventually inherited Tempo estate.
 In 1893 she married Charles Langham, heir to a baronetcy and a large estate at Cottesbrooke in Northamptonshire.
 After he succeeded his father in 1909 he sold Cottesbrooke.
 Sir Charles and Lady Langham died within a few weeks of each other, in 1951.

 Sir Charles was succeeded by Sir John Langham who was, in turn, succeeded by Sir James Langham.
-The present occupant of the Manor is Sir James’ son, Sir John and his children Tyrone, Phoebe and Isabella.
+The present occupant of the Manor is Sir James’ son, Sir John and Lady Sarah with their children Tyrone, Phoebe and Isabella.